What do I have to do if I want to participate in this study?

 What happens if I am tested positive for a sexually transmitted disease or hepatitis A, B or C?

-If you are positive for any other sexually transmitted disease or hepatitis A, B or C, you will be contacted to seek medical treatment at the trial site or to another hospital for further diagnosis and treatment.
+If you test positive for any other sexually transmitted disease or hepatitis A, B or C, then you will be contacted and referred for management according to the standard of care.
 If you have been infected with the hepatitis C virus, you will be asked for another blood sample.

 Will I get a PrEP in this study?

 Studies have shown that the HIV infection risk decreases by more than 80% when using the HIV drug Truvada before or after any intercourse or throughout.
 The drug is not provided in this study.
 However, we recommend that you talk to the investigator about this prevention method.
 The investigator can explain how to get access to the drug.
 However, we do not recommend pre-exposure prophylaxis (PrEP) as a substitute for the use of condoms: Rather, PrEP merely provides additional protection.

 Can I perform a PrEP while participating in the study?